 - Moisture Control Construction Checklist (MC3) Software, Associated General Contractors of America (AGC) Office of General Counsel, Washington, D.C.
 2007.

 Dr. Kevin R. Grosskopf is a Professor at the Charles W. Durham School of Architectural Engineering and Construction at the University of Nebraska.
 Dr. Grosskopf received his Ph.D. from the M.E.
 Rinker, Sr. School of Building Construction at the University of Florida in 1998.
 He has served in various capacities in the commercial and utility industry and is a licensed Building Contractor in the State of Florida.

-Dr. Grosskopf currently serves as the Associate School Director for ACCE-accredited construction management and ABET-accredited construction engineering programs on both Lincoln and Omaha campuses.
-Dr. Grosskopf is also P&T chair for construction programs.
+Dr. Grosskopf formerly served as the Associate School Director for ACCE-accredited construction management and ABET-accredited construction engineering programs on both Lincoln and Omaha campuses.
+Dr. Grosskopf has also served as P&T chair for construction programs.
 Dr. Grosskopf has served on the ASC National Board and has coordinated two ASC Annual International Conferences (2009 and 2011).

-- Professor and Associate Director, Durham School of Architectural Engineering and Construction, University of Nebraska, 2014-present
+- Professor, Durham School of Architectural Engineering and Construction, University of Nebraska, 2014-present

 - Associate Professor, Durham School of Architectural Engineering and Construction, University of Nebraska, 2009-2014

 - Assistant/Associate Professor, M.E.
 Rinker Sr. School of Building Construction, University of Florida, 2002-2009